 Ignoring a squash bug infestation will just make it worse in the long run, since it will allow them to take over the plant.
 If you find infested leaves, remove them from the plant and destroy them.

-Don’t forget to inspect cucumbers, melons and pumpkins.
+Don’t forget to inspect cucumbers, melons, and pumpkins.
 Squash bugs love them too!

 Be vigilant with young plants.
-If you notice squash bugs on plants, hand picking of the bugs is very effective.
+If you notice squash bugs on plants, hand-picking of the bugs is very effective.

 Examine your plants often and crush the eggs when they are spotted.
 Be especially vigilant early in June, which is a common time for the eggs to be laid.

-To pick off the bugs, simply inspect the plants and pick off any adult bugs you may find and drop them a bucket of soapy water.
+To pick off the bugs, simply inspect the plants and pick off any adult bugs you may find and drop them in a bucket of soapy water.

-You will generally find the bugs on the underside of the leaves, or at the base of the plants.
+You will generally find the bugs on the underside of the leaves or at the base of the plants.

-Be careful not to get diatomaceous earth on the blossoms of the plants, because this product affects not only squash bugs and other, more beneficial insects, which are attracted to pollen of flowers.
+Note: Be careful not to get diatomaceous earth on the blossoms of the plants, because this product affects not only squash bugs and other, more beneficial insects, which are attracted to the pollen of flowers.

 With a bit of care in both planting and tending of your plants, you should find that you can control these pests for good this year.